Urdu: Colonial India

 Religious and social atmospheres in early nineteenth century India played a significant role in the development of the Urdu register.
 Hindi became the distinct register spoken by those who sought to construct a Hindu identity in the face of colonial rule.
 As Hindi separated from Hindustani to create a distinct spiritual identity, Urdu was employed to create a definitive Islamic identity for the Muslim population in India.
 Urdu's use was not confined only to northern India – it had been used as a literary medium for Indian writers from the Bombay Presidency, Bengal, Orissa Province, and Tamil Nadu as well.

 As Urdu and Hindi became means of religious and social construction for Muslims and Hindus respectively, each register developed its own script.
-According to Islamic tradition, Arabic, the language spoken by the prophet Muhammad and uttered in the revelation of the Qur'an, holds spiritual significance and power.
+According to Islamic tradition, Arabic, the language of Muhammad and the Qur'an, holds spiritual significance and power.
 Because Urdu was intentioned as means of unification for Muslims in Northern India and later Pakistan, it adopted a modified Perso-Arabic script.

 Pakistan

-Urdu continued its role in developing a Pakistani identity as the Islamic Republic of Pakistan was established with the intent to construct a homeland for the Muslims of Colonial India.
+Urdu has played a central role in shaping Pakistan’s national identity, holding symbolic significance as a cultural identity in the country’s formation and as a common lingua franca.
 Several languages and dialects spoken throughout the regions of Pakistan produced an imminent need for a uniting language.
-Urdu was chosen as a symbol of unity for the new state of Pakistan in 1947, because it had already served as a lingua franca among Muslims in north and northwest British India.
+Urdu was chosen as a symbol of unity for the new Dominion of Pakistan in 1947, and it had already served as a lingua franca among Muslims in north and northwest of British Indian Empire.
 Urdu is also seen as a repertory for the cultural and social heritage of Pakistan.

-While Urdu and Islam together played important roles in developing the national identity of Pakistan, disputes in the 1950s (particularly those in East Pakistan, where Bengali was the dominant language), challenged the idea of Urdu as a national symbol and its practicality as the lingua franca.
+While Urdu and the Muslim identity of the Indian subcontinent together played important roles in developing the national identity of Pakistan, disputes in the 1950s (particularly those in East Pakistan, where Bengali was the dominant language), challenged the idea of Urdu as a national symbol and its practicality as the lingua franca.
 The significance of Urdu as a national symbol was downplayed by these disputes when English and Bengali were also accepted as official languages in the former East Pakistan (now Bangladesh).

 Official status

 Pakistan

 Urdu is the sole national, and one of the two official languages of Pakistan (along with English).
-It is spoken and understood throughout the country, whereas the state-by-state languages (languages spoken throughout various regions) are the provincial languages, although only 7.57% of Pakistanis speak Urdu as their first language.
+It is spoken and understood throughout the country, whereas the state-by-state languages (languages spoken throughout various regions) are the provincial languages, although only 9.25% of Pakistanis speak Urdu as their first language.
 Its official status has meant that Urdu is understood and spoken widely throughout Pakistan as a second or third language.
 It is used in education, literature, office and court business, although in practice, English is used instead of Urdu in the higher echelons of government.
 Article 251(1) of the Pakistani Constitution mandates that Urdu be implemented as the sole language of government, though English continues to be the most widely used language at the higher echelons of Pakistani government.